Protecting Your Rights To Necessary Workplace Accommodations

-The Americans with Disabilities Act (ADA) and California's Fair Employment and Housing Act (FEHA) protect employees with disabling conditions.
+The Americans with Disabilities Act (ADA), and California Fair Employment and Housing Act (FEHA) protect employees with disabling conditions.
 If you are fired, denied leave, denied FMLA leave, retaliated against for your disability or otherwise not accommodated for your disability, you may be entitled to compensation.
-Our Alameda County disability discrimination attorneys protect the rights of workers who have been discriminated against due to disability.

-A "disability" can be broadly defined.
+A disability can be broadly defined.
 In employment law, a disability is any physical or mental condition that makes it hard for an employee to work.
-Bohbot & Riles represents workers who are living with disabilities that include:
+We represent workers living with disabilities such as:

 - Back injuries